runtimeverification/casper-proofs/README.md

 ### Casper abstract model and proofs

 These files contain the major theorems about Casper.
-These are proven over an abstract view of block structure and validator sets, and can be instantiated with concrete definitions of various levels of detail without needing to modify these proofs.
+The theorems are proven over an abstract view of block structure and validator sets, and can be instantiated with concrete definitions of various levels of detail without needing to modify these proofs.

-- [AccountableSafety.v](Core/AccountableSafety.v): Proof of accountable safety, based on an Isabelle/HOL [proof](https://github.com/palmskog/pos) by Yoichi Hirai
+- [AccountableSafety.v](Core/AccountableSafety.v): Proof of Accountable Safety, based on an Isabelle/HOL [proof](https://github.com/palmskog/pos) by Yoichi Hirai
 - [PlausibleLiveness.v](Core/PlausibleLiveness.v): Proof of plausible liveness

 ### Validator and Blockchain models

-These files give two different models meeting the abstract assumptions on validator sets.
+These files give two different models meeting the abstract assumptions on validator sets:

 - [ValidatorQuorum.v](Core/ValidatorQuorum.v): A simplified model defining
 "2/3 weight" sets and "1/3 weight" sets by counting all validators with equal weight.